mozilla/pkipolicy/rootstore/policy.md

 is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a Mozilla representative.
 CAs SHOULD cease issuance until the problem has been prevented from reoccurring.

 Mozilla expects the timely remediation of the problems that caused or gave rise to the incident.
 In response to incidents, Mozilla MAY require the CA operator to submit a plan of action with milestones or to submit one or more additional audits to provide sufficient assurance that the incident has been remediated.
-Such audits will be expected sooner than the CA operator’s next scheduled audit, and thus may be expected to be for a period less than a year.
+Such audits MAY be expected sooner than the CA operator’s next scheduled audit, and thus MAY be expected to be for a period less than a year.

 ## 3. Documentation ##